Valdecy/pyRecommenderSystem/README.md

 	* user_in_columns = Boolean that indicates if the user is in the column (user_in_column = True) then a user-user similarity is made, if (user_in_column = False) then an item-item similarity is performed instead.
 The default value is True.

 	* graph = Boolean that indicates if the first 2 features of the users and items will be displayed (graph = True) or not (graph = False).
 The default value is True.

+	* size_x = Graph X axis size.
+The default value is 15.

+	* size_y = Graph Y axis size.
+The default value is 15.

 3. Try it in **Colab**: